 Hang Tre - Street Of Bamboos

-Hang Tre street is a 290m stretch from Hang Mam crossroad to Lo Su junction.
-A rather quiet one way street, Hang Tre is mainly a residential area for locals, which reflect in the pace of life and local businesses.
+Hang Tre Street is a 290-meter stretch extending from the Hang Mam crossroad to the Lo Su junction.
+This relatively quiet one-way street primarily serves as a residential area for locals, which is reflected in the slower pace of life and the presence of local businesses.

 History

-Unlike other old streets, Hang Tre Street is not typically featured by any types of goods or services.
-However, it is one of the chicest places to stroll, see and be seen in Hanoi Old Quarter.
-You hardly can take your eyes off the very lively picture of people’s lives and then be lured into an array of hotels, fashion boutiques, exciting stores and bars & restaurants.
+Unlike other older streets in Hanoi, Hang Tre does not specialize in any specific types of goods or services.
+However, it has become one of the trendiest places to stroll and enjoy the lively ambiance of the Hanoi Old Quarter.
+As you walk, you'll be captivated by the vibrant daily life, and discover an array of hotels, fashion boutiques, and exciting bars and restaurants.

 Coffee

-Need something to feel awake?
-A cup of coffee is always the best choice.
-On Hang Tre Street, there are several exciting coffee shops that you can stop by such as Analog café (16 Hang Tre), Always café (8B Hang Tre) and KAFA café (15 Hang Tre).
+Craving a pick-me-up?
+A cup of strong Vietnamese coffee is always an excellent choice.
+On Hang Tre Street, you can stop by exciting coffee shops such as Analog Café (16 Hang Tre), Always Café (8B Hang Tre), and KAFA Café (15 Hang Tre) to enjoy a warm beverage.

 Asia Palace Hotel (44A Hang Tre)

-This two-star hotel offers pet-friendly accommodation in Hanoi.
-It features comfort, spacious rooms and a seating area for your convenience.
-The hotel is only 200m from Thang Long Water Puppetry Theater while Hoan Kiem Lake is just 500m from this property.
+This two-star hotel offers pet-friendly accommodations in Hanoi with comfortable, spacious rooms and seating areas for your convenience.
+The hotel is conveniently located just 200 meters from the Thang Long Water Puppetry Theater and only 500 meters from Hoan Kiem Lake.

 Hoang Gia Hotel (20 Hang Tre)